Chip-Biscuit/Another_Steganography_Tool_SteggyPie/README.md

 # Another_Steganography_Tool_SteggyPie
-This is a tool i made for Least significant bit steganography in png's you can hide or retreive messages in specific color channels.
+This is a tool I made for Least Significant Bit (LSB) steganography in PNG images.
+You can hide or retrieve messages in specific color channels

+You can use the .py script or in Releases there is an exe you can run also.

+pick your color channel and either encrypt or decript messaeges.